pritam20ps05/neodium/README.md

 YT_COOKIEFILE_ID <COOKIEFILE GDRIVE FILE ID FOR YT>
 ```

-In case of deploying it to heroku chekout the [deploy branch](https://github.com/pritam20ps05/neodium/tree/deploy) which will require the following buildpacks and the above mentioned variables.
+This bot requires the following buildpacks and the above mentioned variables.
+If you are using the deploy to heroku button to deploy, then you don't need to care about the buidpacks but you will still need the variables.
 ### Buildpacks
     heroku/python
     https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git